denten-books/plain-text/main.md

 8.27in × 11.7in respectively
 [@international_organization_for_standardization_writing_1975].

-### 3.5 WYSINAWYG (What You See Is Not Always What You Get)
+### 3.5 Smart Devices (A Legal Interlude)

-The document--object model governing the production of text on contemporary computational reading and writing *devices* gives another meaning to the question asked earlier: What lies beneath the text?
+Exposing the document--object model governing the production of text through contemporary reading and writing devices gives the question of surface and depth another connotation.
+What lies beneath the text?
 We are accustomed to thinking about document structure metaphorically and answer in accord: meaning, narrative, representation, order, discourse, or ideology.
-Form in that sense is
+Interpretation, at that level of analysis, happens in the head, which physically limits the possibility of depth to personal introspection, magnetic resonance imaging, or at best, to an archive of extant reader responses (which in themselves need further interpretation).

-binary: either content or shape.
-Introducing the literary device as machine, gadget, or appliance into the formula suggests another, must more materialist
-answer: pulp and increasingly also, glass, plastic, liquid crystal, copper, laminates, and silicone.
-The move between paper and composite computational machines carries with it a profound shift in the physical affordances of the structure supporting all higher-order, surface level representations of textuality.
-I will spend the rest of the chapter in extending the work providing descriptive account using historical sources, direct observation, and tools normally reserved for reverse-engineering of data files.[^ln3-mechanisms]
+Introducing the literary device as machine, gadget, or appliance into the formula suggests another, more literal answer.
+Beneath a text one finds cloth or wood pulp and, increasingly, also glass, plastic, liquid crystal, copper, laminates, and silicone.
+The move between paper and composite computational machine carries with it a profound shift in the physical affordances of the structure supporting all higher-order, surface level representations of textuality.
 Not much space separates ink from paper.
 There, textuality lies flat, in two dimensions.
 What you see is truly what you get.
 Not so on the screen connected to other screens.
-Networked textuality extends into the third dimension, away from the reader and deep into the bowels of the machine.
-The Open Systems Interconnection (OSI) reference model of communication[^ln3-osi] describes no less than seven layers: from the Application Layer, concerned with the semantics of application ("all services directly comprehensible to the user [@miller_iso_1981, 285] to the Physical Layer, providing the "mechanical, electrical, functional, and procedural characteristics" of communication [@day_revised_1995; @ncs_national_1988; @ncs_open_1981].[^ln3-layers]
+Networked and time-shared textuality extends into the third dimension, away from the reader and deep into the bowels of the machine.
+The Open Systems Interconnection (OSI) reference model of communication[^ln3-osi] describes no less than seven layers: from the Application Layer, concerned with the semantics of application ("all services directly comprehensible to the user [@miller_iso_1981, 285] to the Physical Layer, providing the "mechanical, electrical, functional, and procedural characteristics" of communication [@day_revised_1995; @ncs_national_1988;
+@ncs_open_1981].[^ln3-layers] These protocols further envelop a document already thickly stratified by the document--object model.[^ln3-domlayer]

+[^ln3-domlayer]: The DOM technically exists at the application layer of the OSI model.

 ![Layers of an OSI node on the left.
 A network of connected OSI devices to the right.
 The interfaces interfaces through the top-most (application) level,